 Mongolian Beef bursting with wonderfully tender beef saturated in the most-lick-the-plate delicious, multidimensional sauce ever – all in a quick and easy stir fry!
 (Photos updated February 2019)

+Is it too presumptuous of me to say this will be your new favorite Mongolian Beef recipe?
 While I can’t speak for you – yet – I don’t exaggerate when I tell you this is one of my favorite Asian dishes to date.
 And Patrick’s.
 “This is amazing.
 Not just amazing like the flavors are really good but amazing like I could eat this every day amazing.”

 Met too Patrick, me too.